ventaspopgit/aws-lambda-es-cleanup/README.md

 ```

-if your lambda is running inside the VPC also attach the these policies
+if your ES is running inside a VPC also attach the these policies

 ```